 Say for example, you are offered a job in another city.
 You can open the Bible and receive general instructions.
 But the written Word of God will not tell you whether to take that job or not.

 You must be able to discern the voice or the promptings of the Holy Spirit.
 You must be sensitive to His leading in your heart.
+That is how you stay connected to heaven

 That kind of discernment and sensitivity can be cultivated in several ways.